LKWaters/LeagueShock/README.md

 1. save allot of time copying and pasting similar code

-2.reduce the overall length of the class
+2. reduce the overall length of the class

 3. follow best practices